 Tilden was an extremely charitable man.
 He made millions and donated a lot of the money he made.
 He gave a huge gift that helped start our library system.
 His elegant home on Gramercy Park became the National Arts Club and he sold land at under market value to allow St. Anthony of Padua to build its church on Manhattan Avenue.

-He made a lot of money selling off his land in Greenpoint and felt that he had to give back to the community.
-In the late eighteen eighties he hired the great German-American architect Theobald Engelhart to build a home for local indigent women at 137 Oak Street.
-I am a huge Engelhart fan because he built a lot of great other local buildings including the beautiful beaux arts bank on the corner of Franklin and Greenpoint and the beautiful Lutheran Church on Milton.
+Tilden made a lot of money selling off his land in Greenpoint and felt that he had to give back to the community.
+In the late 1880s, Tilden hired the great German-American architect Theobald Engelhart to build a home for local indigent women at 137 Oak St. I’m a huge Engelhart fan because he built a lot of great other local buildings including the beautiful beaux arts bank on the corner of Franklin and Greenpoint and the beautiful Lutheran Church on Milton.

 Today it’s a single occupancy residence building and the old women are long gone, but the house has changed little from the days when it was a haven for poor elderly women.